Sony Xperia XZ3 key specs

 Front camera: 13MP

 Battery: 3,300 mAh

-Here's T3's early verdict Sony Xperia XZ3 review.
-I've been waiting to see what Sony had up its sleeve for months now, following its release of the Xperia XZ2 and Xperia XZ2 Compact earlier in 2018, so I was interested to see how the Japanese maker was going to build on those great if not excellent devices.
+Here's T3's Sony Xperia XZ3 review.
+I've been waiting to see what Sony had up its sleeve for months now, following its release of the Xperia XZ2 and Xperia XZ2 Compact earlier in 2018, as well as the Xperia XZ2 Premium, so I was interested to see how the Japanese maker was going to build on those great if not excellent devices.

 Both the Xperia XZ2 and XZ2 Compact were technical powerhouses, yet fell down slightly in terms of their design, aesthetic and 3D Creator tool, which still needed work doing to them to bring them up to a level where they could compete with the top flagship-level Android devices like the Samsung Galaxy S9.